 Hazardous waste, such as oils, paints and solvents, can cause danger or harm to health or the environment.
 The handling of hazardous waste requires caution.
 Hazardous waste produced by the company must be kept separate from other waste, packaged, labelled and transferred so that its journey can be monitored from its place of origin to its recovery or disposal.

 Under the Waste Act, all waste that because its properties may cause danger or harm to human health or environment is considered hazardous waste.
 Hazardous waste may be flammable, explosive, infectious or toxic.

 You must store all hazardous waste separately from other waste and clearly mark the storage locations.
+Use the same precautions for storing chemical waste as for storing similar chemicals.
 You should be particularly careful with the storage of substances that must not get into contact with each other.

-Pack all hazardous waste appropriately.
+Pack hazardous waste tightly and sustainably.
 The name of the waste holder, type of the waste and (on a case-by-case basis) all necessary information and warnings must be given on the package.